helloqueenscollege/resources/README.md

 ## JavaScript
 * [Nodeschool](http://nodeschool.io) Really awesome test-driven tutorial for anything Node related.
+* [JavaScript The Right Way](http://jstherightway.org/) A guide for beginners and experts focused on best practices.
+* [Eloquent JavaScript](http://eloquentjavascript.net/) An introduction to programming via JavaScript.
+* [JavaScript: Understanding the Weird Parts](https://www.udemy.com/understand-javascript/) *PAID* - A video series on the stranger bits of JavaScript for more advanced users.

 ## Command Line
 * [Learn Enough Command Line to Be Dangerous](http://www.learnenough.com/command-line-tutorial) Part of Michael Hartl's Learn Enough tutorials